What is sustainable biomaterials?

 Graduates in sustainable biomaterials may enter the job market or pursue a graduate degree in the field.
 Career possibilities are listed below, and potential employers include forest products companies, engineering firms, textile companies, biofuels companies, and chemical manufacturers.

-- Adhesive development chemist — Helps improve the performance of adhesives and helps to improve the products made from them.
+- Adhesive development chemist — Helps improve the performance of adhesives and the products made from them.

 - Biochemist — Studies cellular and molecular processes and the effects of drugs, food, and toxins on these processes.